dcannonwalker/ngstan/README.md

-# ngstan: Stan models for Next Generation Sequencing data
+# ngstan: stan models for next generation sequencing data

 `{ngstan}` provides Stan implementations of statistical models for the analysis of Next Generation Sequencing (NGS) data. `{ngstan}` uses the `cmdstanr`